 Jennifer Homans is the author of Apollo’s Angels: A History of Ballet.
 She is the Founder and Director of the Center for Ballet and the Arts at NYU, where she is also a Distinguished Scholar.
-She is currently working on a biography of George Balanchine.
-(May 2016)
+She is working on a biography of George Balanchine.
+(December 2017)

 a ballet by Igor Stravinsky, with choreography by George Balanchine, performed by the New York City Ballet